theimowski/master-thesis/docs/section-research.md

 For the POST case, after the `>>=` operator, `bindToForm` function was used.
 `bindToForm` tries to parse the request body into a given model, in this case `Form.album`.
-If the parsing failed (the request could be malformed), `bindToForm` took care of responding with 400 Bad Request status code, describing why it was unable to parse the entity (`bindToFrom` is described in details in the further course of the research section).
+If the parsing failed (the request could be malformed), `bindToForm` took care of responding with 400 Bad Request status code, describing why it was unable to parse the entity (`bindToFrom` is described in details in {{Forms}}).
 On the other hand, if the entity could be parsed as `Form.album`, the anonymous function (second argument of `bindToForm`) was applied.
 The anonymous function takes the form model as its parameter, invokes `Db.createAlbum` action with proper arguments, and finally redirects to the main administration management page.
 Redirection was achieved by calling the `Redirection.FOUND` function, which writes 302 Found status code to the response and "Location" header with an URL.